gjbsaiia/bluetoothMaping/README.md

 - I was using this for bluetooth tracking, but can definitely be used for a bunch of other purposes.

+## also beacon-scan.h is not my code.
+It is only being used here as it properly starts bluetoothctl (which I had a hard time doing in my own shell script), </br>
+and prints a nice feed to look at while buildManifest.py runs.
+All the data is collected and processed by my own code</br>
+in buildManifest.py.

 #### sidenote:
 because you're updating manifest.py with each run of buildManifest.py.
 You need to restart a program that has ported</br>
 manifest.py in order to get any updates to it.
 I suggest a control program that uses subprocess to call each .py </br>